 Clark Tate led our tool testing team.
 Clark grew up in a farming community known for its excellent middle and high school vocational programs.
 After several shop classes in middle school and a summer class in aerodynamics spent constructing model airplanes, Clark started taking advantage of her family's extensive tool set.
-She's also helped build barns, worked several roofing jobs, volunteered for Habitat for Humanity, and recently built out a van.
+She's helped build barns and fences, worked several roofing jobs, volunteered for Habitat for Humanity, and recently built out a camper van.
 She believes that high-quality tools should last a lifetime and work for you instead of against you.
 Clark also recruited her father, Glen Tate, to try out all the tools to get a larger person's perspective.
 They mostly agreed on preferences, though Clark liked smaller, lighter hammers better.

 Analysis and Test Results

-From inexpensive tools that work for light-duty and infrequent use to day-to-day staples, we looked at a wide range of tool sets.
+From inexpensive tools that work for light-duty and infrequent use to day-to-day staples, we looked at a wide range of toolsets.
 We break down how each performed in our test metrics below.

-Quality and Function
+Tool Quality and Function

-The Kobalt 230-Piece Household Tool Set and Craftsman 57-Piece Home Kit are a step down in quality but offer a good value for useful tools that cover all the basics.
+The Kobalt 230-Piece Household Tool Set and Craftsman 57-Piece Home Kit are a step down in quality but offer a good value for useful tools that cover the basics.
 Their socket sets work well, though Kobalt's is of higher quality and much more extensive.
 Their hammers are two of the best we tested.
 (The Kobalt version felt too heavy to our lead tester, but those with larger frames liked it.)

-The AmazonBasics and Black and Decker sets are pretty good, though both contain some disappointing tools.
-The pliers in the AmazonBasics set are sub-par, and we're not thrilled about the hammer's narrow neck since we've broken similar ones in the past.
-The Black and Decker pliers are okay, but the adjustable wrench has a lot of play, rendering it less effective.
-We do like every other tool in the Amazon option, though, and really appreciate the light and balanced hammer and its mini socket set.
+The Amazon Basics and Black + Decker sets are pretty good, though both contain some disappointing tools.
+The pliers in the Amazon Basics set are sub-par, and we're not thrilled about the hammer's narrow neck since we've broken similar ones in the past.
+The Black + Decker pliers are okay, but the adjustable wrench has a lot of play, rendering it less effective.
+We do like every other tool in the Amazon option, though, and we're impressed by the light and balanced hammer and its mini socket set.

-The standalone cordless drill in the Black and Decker kit makes it a standout.
+The standalone cordless drill in the Black + Decker kit makes it a standout.
 A power drill can save a ton of time, and this is a decent one that comes with some pretty good screwdrivers, a measuring tape, a box cutter, a hammer, and pliers that work fine.
 While hole saws and spade bits are great for making large holes in wood, this drill struggled to power them through a board unless it was fully charged.
 The battery runs out after less than half an hour of continuous use.
-That's actually pretty impressive, but since you don't get a spare and it took over three hours to charge, you'll be limited to shorter projects.
+That's pretty impressive, but since you don't get a spare and it took over three hours to charge, you'll be limited to shorter projects.